VAT on private school fees could have ‘seismic impact’ on girls – headteacher

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Government’s decision to apply VAT to private school fees could have a “seismic impact” on girls’ life chances, a leading headteacher will say.
+The Government’s decision to apply VAT to private school fees could have a “seismic impact” on girls’ life chances, a leading headteacher has warned.

-Alex Hutchinson, president of the Girls’ Schools Association (GSA), will warn that Labour’s “rushed” policy – which is due to come into effect in January – is forcing “stark and unfair” choices upon parents.
+Alex Hutchinson, president of the Girls’ Schools Association (GSA), warned that Labour’s policy – which is due to come into effect in January – is forcing “stark and unfair” choices on hard-working parents.

-Mrs Hutchinson, head at James Allen’s Girls’ School (JAGS) in London, will call on headteachers to “stand up and fight” for private schools so young women can still access an “outstanding” girls-only education.
+Mrs Hutchinson, head at James Allen’s Girls’ School (JAGS) in Dulwich, south London, called on headteachers to “stand up and fight” for private schools so young women can still access an “outstanding” girls-only education.

-In a speech at the GSA’s conference in Manchester, she will argue that girls’ schools are at the “forefront of raising opportunities” for women and they play a “pivotal role” in creating a more equitable world.
+In a speech at the GSA’s conference in Manchester, she said girls’ schools are at the “forefront of raising opportunities” for women and play a “pivotal role” in creating a more equitable world.

-Her plea comes after the Independent Schools Council (ISC) announced plans last month to launch legal action against the Government’s decision to apply VAT to independent school fees.
+Her plea came after the Independent Schools Council (ISC) announced plans last month to launch legal action against the Government’s decision to apply VAT to independent school fees.

-Addressing more than 150 heads of girls’ schools at the two-day annual conference, Mrs Hutchinson will describe the action as a “powerful moment” and will say it is “right” to hold the Government to account.
+Addressing more than 150 heads of girls’ schools at the two-day annual conference, Mrs Hutchinson described the action as a “powerful moment” and said it was “right” to hold the Government to account.

-In a speech on Monday, the GSA president will highlight the “turbulent time” facing families who want a girls-only education, as well as those with children with special educational needs and disabilities (Send) in private schools.
+In a speech on Monday, the GSA president said parents are facing a “turbulent time” at private schools.

-She will warn that the Labour Government’s policy risks “widening the gap between the privileged and the aspirational”, adding that GSA schools spend £146m each year on fee assistance for families.

-Mrs Hutchinson will say: “We are at a defining moment in girls’ education.
+Mrs Hutchinson said: “We are at a defining moment in girls’ education.
 Girls’ schools play a pivotal role in creating a more equitable world – the very foundations of GSA are based on civic duty.

 “Our schools have always been at the forefront of raising opportunities for young women through education.